jalcine/website/src/_posts/2018-09-11-doing-it-myself.markdown

 I've gotten a bit of slight push back on the name of the company.
 It's a shortening of the phrase "_black as fuck_", a statement I hold to my chest as well as a lot of people proud of the Black/Africana ancestry.
-The consultancy will also hold a few products I've been working on for some times, namely [twch.at][5].
+The consultancy will also hold a few products I've been working on for some time now.

 ### How do I get in touch?
-There's a whole page to streamline the process at https://black.af/intake.
+There's a whole page to streamline the process at <https://black.af/intake>.
 Use that to simplify the whole discussion and speed it up for the both of us!
 I focus heavily on Web development around Vue and Elixir applications but do check out the [tools][3] to see if we align.